caspergrl/GT-UX-UI-Dec2022-June2023/03-week/02-lesson.md

 Competitor analysis is the research and identification of competitors and their strengths and weaknesses relative to those of your own product or service.
 Most designers use a spreadsheet of some kind to organize their data about competitors, which they then analyze in order to draw insights from the information.

-> :briefcase: **Employer Competitive Note:** Real-world designers continuously evaluate what the competition is doing.
+Real-world designers continuously evaluate what the competition is doing.
 If they don't know what features a competitive product has, they could release something that already exists.
 But if they know what competitors are doing, they can make a unique product.
 Competitive analysis should be present in your portfolios and as skill on your resume and LinkedIn skills profile.

 ### Why and When to Perform Competitor Analysis